 Colorado State University-Global Campus’s Bachelor of Science in Criminal Justice prepares students to enter exciting careers in law enforcement, public- and private sector agencies, political science, research, social work, investigations, the military, and many other fields.
-Studies include the exploration of both traditional and contemporary methods of maintaining the balance between public safety and civil liberties.
+The online criminal justice degree program includes the exploration of both traditional and contemporary methods of maintaining the balance between public safety and civil liberties.
 In addition to gaining knowledge of crime, law, and the justice system, students achieve an understanding of the ethical issues and relevant theories that apply to criminal justice and private sector organizations today.
 Graduates will gain a deep understanding of the functions and relationship between the police, courts, and corrections components of the criminal justice system.
-This program also explores many contemporary issues in this field such as technology, analytics, security, white collar crime, forensics, cybercrime, terrorism, and international crime.
+This criminal justice degree online program also explores many contemporary issues in this field such as technology, analytics, security, white collar crime, forensics, cybercrime, terrorism, and international crime.

 View our learning outcomes assessment data.